kirstin/kirstinheidler.co.uk/_posts/2026-02-26-impact-needs-differentiation.md

 Differentiation means that when something lands strongly in me, I can pause long enough to notice what is happening internally before assigning meaning externally.
 </div>

 Applied to impact sharing, differentiation means that when something lands strongly in me, I can pause long enough to notice what is happening internally before assigning meaning externally.
 I can feel the surge of shame, hurt, or fear without immediately translating it into a conclusion about you.
-I can stay curious about what I feel and my interpretations.
-I can tolerate the intensity without urgently locating its source outside myself.
-I can hold the simple truth: this is happening in me — before deciding what it means, or what it requires.
+I can remain curious about what is happening in me before deciding what it means or what it requires.

 Without this capacity, impact sharing can easily shift from vulnerable connection to a subtle form of emotional outsourcing, where my internal state becomes your implicit responsibility.